roman-milk/roman-milk.github.io/two-moms-two-laps.md

  "And your mother?
 Penny?"

  "Does it have to include everybody?
 Do I have to choose?
 I've always loved you and Mom, does that have to change?"
-Report_Story #2